openstack/octavia/diskimage-create/README.rst

         '-v' display the script version
         '-w' working directory for image building (default: .)
         '-x' enable tracing for diskimage-builder
+        '-y' enable FIPS 140-2 mode in the amphora image

 Building Images for Alternate Branches